af21raida/Tesoro-Thrift-Shop/README.md

 price tags, muted olive for "good/success", muted plum for a live auction, and dusty burgundy (stamp) for something closed/rejected — like ink stamps on a thrift tag.
-Display face is Cinzel (Roman-capital serif, used for headings only), body is IBM Plex Sans, and prices/bids/countdowns use IBM Plex Mono for tabular figures.
+Display face is Cinzel (Roman-capital serif, used for headings and button labels), body and prices are Cormorant Garamond (with SemiBold/Bold figures for prices).
 Tokens live in `tailwind.config.ts` and `app/globals.css`.
 The Tesoro logo (`public/tesoro-logo.png`) anchors the header's upper-left and the homepage "Our story" section.